-Classes meet Tuesday evenings from 6 to 8:30 p.m. on the University of Wisconsin–Madison campus in the Wisconsin Institutes for Discovery building and other nearby locations conveniently served by bus.
-Classes run for 13 weeks with sessions beginning in early February and again in mid-September.
+Classes meet Tuesday evenings from 6 to 8:30 p.m. on the University of Wisconsin–Madison campus in the Discovery Building and other nearby locations conveniently served by bus.
+Classes run for several weeks with sessions beginning in the winter and fall each year.

 ||Ideation Session to Spur New Business Ideas and Meet Everyone|

 The Business Model Canvas Part II: Understanding Customer Segments

 Operations and Management

 ||Legal Issues for Small Business|

 |Week 11||Bridging the Gap: The Concept of a Business Plan|